ajsmit/R_courses/content/quantecol/chapters/02b-biodiversity.md

 Note that Figure 1 in Shade et al. (2018) starts with a species table where the species are arranged down the rows and the sites along the variables (columns).
 I, and also the **vegan** package, require that the **species are along the variables and the sites down the rows**.
 This is the convention that will be used throughout this module.

-Univariate diversity measures such as Simpson and Shannon diversity can be prepared from species tables, but we can also use it to calculate measures of beta-diversity that looks at pairwise comparisons (see below).
+Univariate diversity measures such as Simpson and Shannon diversity can be prepared from species tables, but we can also use it to calculate measures of β-diversity that looks at pairwise comparisons (see below).

 The patterns that can be derived from such a table include: